 The role and importance of African elephants in the ecosystem

-When you're large, creating holes in the ground is no problem.
-Take elephants, for instance; they use their size to create holes in the field to find water.
-During droughts, elephants will start to dig holes with their trunks to find water that might be stored underground.
-Sometimes they even enlarge waterholes to bathe.
+When you are so large, creating holes in the ground is no problem.
+Take elephants, for instance.
+They use their size to create holes in the ground to find water.
+During droughts, African elephants will start to dig holes to find water that might be stored underground.

-Elephants aren't just helping the environment but also other species.
+Elephants are not just helping themselves but also smaller species.
 Those water holes that they create become water sources for other species.
-These holes are essential, especially during droughts in the savannah.
-Without elephants, some species wouldn't have access to water in their time of need.
+These holes are essential, especially during droughts.
+Without elephants, some smaller species would not have access to water in their time of need.

 Elephants spend a lot of time eating.
-To be exact, they spend 12 to 18 hours a day eating.
-Since they eat so much, they're always moving and find new food sources.
-These magnificent creatures can walk about 121 miles per day!
-With all that traveling they're also helping despires seeds.
+To be exact, African elephants spend 12 to 18 hours a day eating.
+Since they eat so much, they are always on the move to find food sources.
+These magnificent creatures can walk up to 50 miles a day.